kunitoki/LuaBridge3/Manual.md

 1 - Introduction
 ================

 [LuaBridge](https://github.com/kunitoki/LuaBridge3) is a lightweight and dependency-free library for mapping data, functions, and classes back and forth between C++ and [Lua](http://wwww.lua.org), a powerful, fast, lightweight, embeddable scripting language.
 LuaBridge has been tested and works with Lua 5.1.5, 5.2.4, 5.3.6 and 5.4.4.
-It also works transparently with [LuaJIT](http://luajit.org/) 2.1 (from the upstream v2.1 branch only) and for the first time also with [Luau](https://luau-lang.org/) 0.556 (from the upstream tag).
+It also works transparently with [LuaJIT](http://luajit.org/) 2.x onwards and for the first time also with [Luau](https://luau-lang.org/) 0.556 onwards.

 LuaBridge is usable from a compliant C++17 and offers the following features: